Breast ultrasound scan

 You might not need any further tests if everything looks normal.
 If the test shows a fluid-filled lump, a doctor or nurse might drain the fluid with a needle.

-If a solid lump shows on the scan you might need to have more tests.
-These might include a breast x-ray (mammogram) or taking a sample of cells from the abnormal area (a biopsy).
-If the lymph nodes in your armpit look abnormal, you might have a needle biopsy in this area.
+If the scan shows a solid lump, you might need to have more tests.
+These might include a mammogram or taking a sample of cells from the abnormal area.
+This is a biopsy.

-In a one-stop clinic you have these tests during the same visit.
+In a one-stop breast clinic, you may have all these tests during the same visit.

 Getting your results

-You might get the results on the same day.
+You might get some of the results on the same day.

 Contact the staff at the clinic if you haven’t heard anything after a couple of weeks.